 What is a Dofollow Link?

-Dofollow links, on the other hand, allow Google and other search engines to follow them and reach a certain website.
+Dofollow links, or normal links, on the other hand, allow Google and other search engines to follow them and reach a certain website.
 Unlike nofollow, dofollow links give other pages the link juice and a backlink.
 If a website or blog is linking back to you with a dofollow link, both search engines and online visitors can follow you.
-This is one way of boosting your SEO efforts.
+This is one way to boost your SEO efforts.
 If you’re planning to give someone the dofollow love, do so by allowing them to use a keyword in an anchored text – this is the best way to use dofollow links.
-When you do this, you’re actually linking any website or page using targets words as your anchor texts.
+When you do this, you’re actually linking any website or page using target keywords as your anchor texts.

 Dofollow links work during these situations: